meta-logic/lltp/README.md

 ## Problems
 ### Intuitionistic problems
-The problems in the directory  ``ILL``  were obtained from three sources:
+The problems in the directory  ``ILL``  were obtained from three main sources:

 1. Kleene's problems for intuitionistic logic from "Introduction to Metamathematics"
 2. Intuitionistic Logic Theorem Provers library [ILTP](http://iltp.de/)